Puyallup Indian School: Robert H. Milroy

-Robert Milroy was the superintendent of Indian Affairs in Washington Territory from 1872 to 1885 after a career spent fighting in the American civil war.
+Robert Milroy was the superintendent of Indian Affairs in Washington Territory from 1872 to 1885 after a career spent fighting in the American Civil War.
 He believed the main purpose of schools like the Puyallup Indian School were to assimilate Indian children into white society.
 He constantly butted heads with Congress over funding to keep Puyallup and Chehalis Indian Schools open, claiming that "stopping the schools is really stopping the machinery of civilization and is a calamity." and that the schools were used to "stop raising generations of worthless and costly savages.".

 Epidemics

 The Puyallup Indian School was plagued by illnesses.
 In 1882, a measles outbreak caused the school to close.

 In the winter of 1917–1918, students returning to the school from Christmas vacation brought in measles.
 A month later meningitis made the rounds, resulting in the death of a student named Edward Long on January 31.
 Two more deaths happened that year, Leon Boncheau on March 3 from bronchial pneumonia and Isabel Law on May 18 of valvular heart disease.

 In 1918, an Influenza outbreak in early October caused the school to go into quarantine, halting much needed additional hiring.
 Before the outbreak, the school's hospital had only forty-five beds, one doctor and one nurse on staff.
 The first student recorded dying from influenza was on October 19.
 His name was Celestine Pichette and he was from the Colville Indian Reservation.
 Despite the quarantine, Celestine had run away to Seattle and was caught, then brought back to the school, unknowingly bringing the virus back with him.
-Two students passed away on October 24, Frank Tom from Alaska and Alice La Fleur.
+Two students died on October 24, Frank Tom from Alaska and Alice La Fleur.
 Alice had gone to the hospital on October 17, but was diagnosed with only a common cold by the school's Dr. Kinnear.
 He saw her the day before she died and deemed her in "satisfactory condition and there was no reason for alarm".

 On October 26 two other students died, Thomas Curlew and Mary Kowoosh from La Push, Washington.
 Hammond wrote to Mary's mother, informing her that he was sending her daughter's body in a casket to Port Gamble, Washington and that she would have to pay the $90 shipping.

 Joseph Simpson died on November 7 and Ernest Crofoot on November 8.
 Raymond Hoebucket died on December 9 and was buried in the school cemetery.

 The quarantine was lifted by the third week of December, but Superintendent Hammond did not permit the children to go home for the Christmas break.
 Instead he provided a turkey dinner Christmas night, along with games and a movie.

 A second wave of influenza hit the school in February 1919, placing the school under a second quarantine that lasted for eight weeks and was lifted March 15.